Clinton County Genealogical Society

 Settlers & Builders of Clinton County

 A new Lineage Society has been added to the Clinton County Genealogical Society’s family of Lineage Societies.
 This society is open to all members of CCGS who are direct descendants of an individual who settled in the area now encompassed by the County of Clinton between 1 January 1821 and 31 December 1860 may become a member of Settlers and Builders of Clinton County.
-Applications will be available January 26, 2015 at the CCGS monthly meeting and from then on through the Genealogy Library.
+Applications are available in the History Center Library.